seedcase-project/seedcase-website/design/decisions/why-license/index.md

 ## Types of licenses

-The Open Source Inititative [approves](https://opensource.org/licenses) a specific set of licenses that determine whether a project can be called "open source".
+The Open Source Initiative [approves](https://opensource.org/licenses) a specific set of licenses that determine whether a project can be called "open source".
 These licenses are our starting point on deciding which license to use and how permissive we want it to be, in terms of who can work on our code and how it can be used.

 The primary license is the one that governs how our code can be used, modified, and shared, which is described more below.
 It is debated